 Japanese Tassel Fern Information

-Native to Japan and South Korea, Japanese tassel fern plants are a great deer-resistant choice for shady nooks in U.S. hardiness zones 5-8.
+Native to Japan and South Korea, Japanese tassel fern plants are a great deer-resistant choice for shady nooks in U.S. hardiness zones 5 to 8.

 So why are they referred to as tassel ferns in the garden?
 Well, when the new bright green, tightly coiled young fronds, or croziers, emerge from the crown of the plant, their tips bend backwards and hang down like a tassel as they unfurl, before eventually straightening themselves out.

 Let’s talk about how to grow a Japanese tassel fern.
 The first thing you need are some plants.
 Like many ferns, Japanese tassel fern plants are propagated either by spores or by clump division.
 If neither of these are an option for you, then online or local nurseries will surely be able to supply you with plants.

 Japanese tassel fern care is easy.
 Given that this evergreen perennial has a spread of approximately 3 feet (91 cm.), the general recommendation is to space individual plants approximately 30 inches (76 cm.) apart.

 The location you scout for when planting should be in partial to full shade and have soil that is well draining, enriched with organic matter and registers a pH of 4 to 7.
 Well-draining soil is very important in order to keep the Japanese tassel fern impervious to crown rot.
 For optimal growth, you will want to keep the soil consistently moist by ensuring that it receives at least an inch (2.5 cm.) of water per week.

 Soil moisture can be conserved by applying a 2 to 3 inch (5-8 cm.) thick layer of mulch around the root zone of the plant.
 Leaves or pine straw make a very suitable mulch base.

 Fertilize in the spring upon signs of new growth with a slow-release fertilizer having an N-P-K ratio of 14-14-14.